 To understand the how dexamethasone effects body composition in these animals, we determined total fat mass.
 We observed reductions in fat mass in the HFD-fed dexamethasone-treated group (Figure 3A-B).
 These reductions do not appear to be depot-specific, as we observe reductions in both iWAT (65% reduced) and eWAT mass (59% reduced; Figure 3C).
 There were no significant reductions in fat mass, either by MRI or gross tissue weights of iWAT or eWAT depots in response to dexamethasone treatment in the chow-fed groups (Figure 3B-C).
 To determine if changes in body composition could be explained by altered caloric consumption (Figure 3D), we compared food intake among the groups.
-(33, 34)Surprisingly, we found that the dexamethasone-treated HFD-fed animals ate slightly more food (11% increase, p=0.032), even though they lost mass.
+Chow-fed, dexamethasone-treated mice ate significantly less than chow-fed controls (9% reduction; p=0.006), as previously reported (33, 34).
+Surprisingly, we found that the dexamethasone-treated HFD-fed animals ate slightly more food (11% increase, p=0.032), even though they lost mass.
 These data suggest that the weight loss in obese animals provided dexamethasone is not due to reductions in food intake.

 Dexamethasone Treatment Results in Increased Lipolysis